-Please note that Alison is doing virtual presentations only in Fall 2020 due to the pandemic.
+*Please note that Alison is on hiatus from touring in Fall 2021*

 - 15-20 minute reading/Q&A – $75